Stephen Olver: Career

-Stephen John Linley Olver was educated at Stowe School and the University of Munich.
+Stephen John Linley Olver was educated at Stowe School and the Ludwig-Maximilians-Universität München.
 He served with the (pre-independence) Indian Police Service 1935–44 and then with the Indian Political Service in Delhi, Quetta, Sikkim and Bahrain, 1944–47.
 When Pakistan became independent in August 1947 Olver continued to serve the Pakistan Foreign Service in Karachi until 1950 when he transferred to the British Foreign Service.
 He served in Berlin, Bangkok, Washington, D.C. and The Hague before being appointed High Commissioner to Sierra Leone in 1969.
 His last appointment was High Commissioner to Cyprus 1973–75.

 Stephen Olver was appointed MBE in the New Year Honours of 1948 and CMG in the New Year Honours of 1965.
 He was knighted KBE shortly before his retirement, in the New Year Honours of 1975.